kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 Additionally:

-- Providers implementing conditions won't be required to do the transition from custom Cluster API custom Condition type to Kubernetes metav1.Conditions type (but this transition is recommended because it improves the consistency of each provider with Kubernetes, Cluster API, the ecosystem).
+- Providers implementing conditions won't be required to do the transition from custom Cluster API Condition type to Kubernetes `metav1.Conditions` type (but this transition is recommended because it improves the consistency of each provider with Kubernetes, Cluster API and the ecosystem).

-- However, providers choosing to keep using Cluster API custom conditions should be aware that starting from the CAPI release when v1beta1 removal will happen (tentative Q1 2026), the Cluster API project will remove the cluster API condition type, the `util\conditions` package, the code handling conditions in `util\patch.Helper`, everything related to custom cluster API condition type.
+- However, providers choosing to keep using Cluster API custom conditions should be aware that starting from the CAPI release when v1beta1 removal will happen (tentative Q1 2026), the Cluster API project will remove the Cluster API condition type, the `util/conditions` package, the code handling conditions in `util/patch.Helper` and everything related to the custom Cluster API `v1beta.Condition` type.
   (in other words, Cluster API custom condition must be replaced by provider's own custom conditions).

 #### Contract for infrastructure providers

-Note: given that the contract only defines expected names for fields in a resources at yaml/json level, we are using those in this paragraph (instead of golang field names).
+Note: given that the contract only defines expected names for fields in a resources at YAML/JSON level, we are using these in this paragraph (instead of golang field names).

 ##### InfrastructureCluster